Federalist Society: Methods and influence

 The Washington Post Magazine wrote that the Federalist Society "provides the enduring climate within which storms on the right come and go" and that "Much of the Federalist Society's influence comes not from its very public Washington victories but from its behind-the-scenes, grass-roots ability to shift the law at the idea level, even the cultural level."
 The Federalist Society lobbies for no particular policies, it does not sign amicus briefs, and it does not represent clients in cases.
 Amanda Hollis-Brusky, political science associate professor at Pomona College, and Calvin TerBeek, Ph.D. candidate in political science at the University of Chicago, dispute that the Federalist Society is non-partisan, pointing to documents written by the Federalist Society to donors in 1984 where the organization states that one of its missions is pushing conservative positions.
 In rebuttal to Hollis-Brusky and TerBeek, former Solicitor General Ted Olson also wrote in Politico Magazine pointing out that in 37 years of its existence never "has the Federalist Society filed a lawsuit or brief in any litigation, and never once during that period has it passed any resolution advocating for or against any legal issue."

 In 2018, Politico Magazine wrote that "the organization had markedly and undeniably changed the nature of the judiciary."
-The Federalist Society has been described as influential during the presidencies of George H. W. Bush, George W. Bush, and Donald Trump.
+The Federalist Society has been described as influential during the presidencies of George H. W. Bush, George W. Bush and Donald Trump.

 The American Constitution Society, founded in 2001, was explicitly started as a liberal analogue to the Federalist Society.

 In January 2020, the Committee on Codes of Conduct of the Judicial Conference of the United States circulated a proposed advisory opinion that would bar membership in the Federalist Society or the American Constitution Society for members of the judiciary.
 The proposed opinion would continue to allow membership in the American Bar Association (ABA).
 The proposed restriction is limited to membership, and judges would still be allowed to participate in events hosted by organizations such as the Federalist Society and the American Constitution Society through speaking engagements, panel discussions, and event attendance.
-The proposed advisory opinion will have a 120-day comment stage, which will end on May 20, 2020.
+The proposed advisory opinion had a 120-day comment stage ending on May 20, 2020.

 The Federalist Society has a Regulatory Transparency Project (RTP), whose goal, according to National Review, is to "foster a nationwide conversation about areas where the costs of regulation exceed any benefits."
 The RTP includes twelve working groups who analyze government regulations in different policy and legal areas.
 The project's methods include issuing white papers and holding events.

+The Federalist Society's 2024 annual gala, which took place shortly after Donald Trump's election to a second presidential term, featured a conversation between Neil Gorsuch and Stephen Breyer.
+The two jurists conveyed a joint message that the Supreme Court is a collegial body whose independence must be protected.